yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 After a "push/commit" action, the GitHub page is generated.
 Publish your site on GitHub Pages.

-1. Perform a "push" in arbitrary page (ex. edit and add space in `/content/bio/bio_en.md`, and "Commit changes...").
+1. Perform a null "push" in arbitrary one page (ex. edit and add space in `/content/bio/bio_en.md`, and "Commit changes...").
+> **Tip**: A page updating is triggered by any "push".
+At the first time, it would be safe to perform this "null push".
 2. Click the "Actions" tab in your forked repository
 3. Find and select the "Deploy to GitHub Pages" workflow
    - If the workflow is already running or completed, check its results